dockersamples/global-2018-hol/mta-dotnet/README.md

 > DTR and UCP have single sign-on support so you don't need to log in again - in a production environment you can also use your existing AD or LDAP provider for authentication.

 Next you'll deploy the application using Docker swarm mode as the orchestrator.
-The latest version of Docker EE supports Kubernetes, but Windows containers are still in beta with Kubernetes, so we will use swarm mode.
+The latest version of Docker Enterprise supports Kubernetes, but Windows containers are still in beta with Kubernetes, so we will use swarm mode.

 The application image in DTR is private, only authenticated users can access it.
 UCP can pull a private image onto all nodes in the cluster.
 On the left-navigation panel, click _Shared Resources_ and then _Images_.
 You'll see all the images currently pulled on the cluster.
 Click _Pull Image_ to pull the app image from DTR: